gchantas/Portfolio-management/README.md

 # Portfolio-management
+Software demonstrating core idea of Chapet 25-Statistical Consequences of Fat-tails, N.N.
+Taleb.
-Software demonstrating the differences between the distribution of gain/loss when allocating budget on a certain portfolio.
-Two models are compared: multivariate Gaussian vs. multivariate Students-t
+Particularly, the differences are shown between the distribution of gain/loss when allocating budget on a certain portfolio.
+Two models are compared: multivariate Gaussian vs. multivariate Students-t.

 Chaing the seed changes the experimental results.
 For fixed seed, the results are always the same (reproducibiility!).
 N is the dimensions of the random variables X.